abhanjac/cats_vs_dogs_classification/README.md

 Another **json** file is also saved along with the checkpoint, which contains the details of the hyperparemeters (for the current epoch), training and validation accuracy upto the current epoch and also the training dataset mean and standard deviation.
 These information from this json file are reloaded into the model to restart the training, in case the training process got stopped or interrupted because of any reason.

-According to the [Learning Deep Features for Discriminative Localization paper](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf), the **Global Max-Pooling (GMP)** layer is able to localize the parts of the image which the network emphasizes on to classify objects.
+According to the [Weakly-supervised learning with convolutional neural networks paper](http://leon.bottou.org/publications/pdf/cvpr-2015.pdf), the **Global Max-Pooling (GMP)** layer is able to localize the parts of the image which the network emphasizes on to classify objects.
 In this network as well the GMP layer is used.
 So , after classification the localzation ability of the GMP layers are tested and the results are shown in the result section.

 # Results: